Gravitational wave signals in an Unruh-DeWitt detector: Conclusions and outlook

 \item[$\bullet$] Expanding in powers of $h^2$, where $h$ is the gravitational wave strain.
-This generates a series of poles of the order $2n+2$, each of which contributes to the term $\sim h^{2n}$ when $0\leq\Delta E\leq 2n P_v\omega_g$, the first two contributions are shown in Eq.~(\ref{transition rate: UdW detector: nonpol n=1 and 2}) for nonpolarized gravitational waves and in Eq.~(\ref{transition rate: UdW detector: pol n=1}) for polarized gravitational waves.
+This generates a series of poles of the order $2n+2$, each of which contributes to the term $\sim h^{2n}$ when $0\leq\Delta E\leq 2n P_v\omega_g$, the first two contributions are shown in Eq.~(\ref{transition rate: UdW detector: nonpol n=1 and 2}) for circularly polarized gravitational waves and in Eq.~(\ref{transition rate: UdW detector: pol n=1}) for general elliptically polarized gravitational waves.

 The field theoretic interpretation of these contributions is that they actively contribute when the scalar field absorbs $2n$ gravitons, each of which with energy $P_v\omega_g$, such that the detector's energy can increase by $\Delta E\leq 2n P_v\omega_g$.
-Figures~\ref{figure three} and~\ref{figure six} show that expanding in powers of the gravitational wave strain captures correctly the qualitative trend of the numerical solution, but at the quantitative level this approximation performs quite poorly. \item[$\bullet$] Expanding around the cut at $\theta=\theta_0(h)$ in Eqs.~(\ref{cuts of Delta tau: nonpol}) and~(\ref{function H2}) for nonpolarized and polarized gravitational waves, respectively.
-The leading order result is shown in Eq.~(\ref{transition rate: UdW detector: nonpol: analytic 2}) for nonpolarized waves and in Eq.~(\ref{transition rate: UdW detector: pol: analytic massless}) for polarized waves.
-This approximation models correctly the exponential decay with increasing $\Delta E$ of the detector's transition rate, that is its nonanalytic structure in the gravitational wave strain, but it fails to correctly model the exponential prefactor, as can be clearly seen from figures~\ref{figure three}, \ref{figure four}, \ref{figure five} and~\ref{figure six}. \end{enumerate}
+Figures~\ref{figure three} and~\ref{figure six} show that expanding in powers of the gravitational wave strain captures correctly the qualitative trend of the numerical solution, but at the quantitative level this approximation performs quite poorly. \item[$\bullet$] Expanding around the cut at $\theta=\theta_0(h)$ in Eqs.~(\ref{cuts of Delta tau: nonpol}) and~(\ref{function H2}) for circularly polarized and elliptically polarized gravitational waves, respectively.
+The leading order result is shown in Eq.~(\ref{transition rate: UdW detector: nonpol: analytic 2}) for circularly polarized waves and in Eq.~(\ref{transition rate: UdW detector: pol: analytic massless}) for elliptically polarized waves.
+This approximation captures correctly the exponential decay of the detector's excitation rate with increasing $\Delta E>0$, that is its nonanalytic structure in the gravitational wave strain, but it fails to correctly model the exponential prefactor, as can be clearly seen from figures~\ref{figure three}, \ref{figure four}, \ref{figure five} and~\ref{figure six}. \end{enumerate}